 She no longer had the strength to keep her eyes open.
 The panicked voices of her friends were growing distant once more.
 She had no energy to think, to hear her surroundings, to feel the hug and desperate attempt to wake her from Ray.
 She had given her all.

 Darkness returns to her once more.

 "Looks like you're qualified after all."

 Emma's eyes snapped open, gasping at her sudden wake.
 "Huh?"

-She lay on her back, a starless night sky before her eyes, sunlight glow from a distance.
-Slowly, she sat up.
+She lay on her back, a starless night sky before her eyes.
+A sunlight glow from a distance.
+She sat up slowly.
 The pain in her body has vanished, along with her exhaustion.
 Had she fallen asleep?
-No...
-Something was strange, very strange.
-A cold prickle touched her palms and she looked down.
-A ripple formed around her hand like it touched the water.
-The floor was pitch black, reflecting her image as if looking down on a mirror.
+No. Something was strange, very strange.
+A cold prickle touched both her palms and she looked down.
+A ripple formed around her hands as if she touched water but felt no such liquid.
+The floor was pitch black, reflecting her image like looking down on a mirror.

 Where... am I?
 Where were Ray and the others?
-She glanced back at the sky and turned her gaze towards the source of light.
+She glanced back at the sky and turned her gaze towards the light source.
 "Wha-!?"

 Shining brightly at the end of the sky was the sun, yet it did not reflect bright colors onto the dark sky.
 She was upon a black land, her surroundings devoid of any person or building.
 No sign of her friends, the corpse of Lewis, or any remnant of Goldy Pond.
 She was in a different place entirely, a place that seems to defy the laws of reality.

 A place of night and day.